OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 [!include[information about the common API](../includes/alert-common-api-info.md)]

 Why does the Office Add-ins API use asynchronous programming?
 JavaScript is a single-threaded language.
-If a script invokes a long-running synchronous process with the Office client, all subsequent scripts are blocked until that process completes.
+If a script invokes a long-running synchronous process of the Office client, all subsequent scripts are blocked until that process completes.
 Being asynchronous makes sure that Office Add-ins are responsive and fast.

-The names of all asynchronous methods in the API end with "Async", such as the `Document.getSelectedDataAsync`, `Binding.getDataAsync`, or `Item.loadCustomPropertiesAsync` methods.
+The names of all asynchronous methods in the Common APIs end with "Async", such as the `Document.getSelectedDataAsync`, `Binding.getDataAsync`, or `Item.loadCustomPropertiesAsync` methods.
 When an "Async" method is called, it runs immediately.
 The rest of the script continues while the operation completes on the client-side.
-The optional callback function you pass to an "Async" method runs as soon as the data or requested operation is ready.
+The optional callback function that you pass to an "Async" method runs as soon as the data or requested operation is ready.
 This generally occurs promptly, but there can be a slight delay.

 The following diagram shows the flow of an "Async" method that reads the data the user selected in a document.
-When the "Async" call is made, the JavaScript thread is free to perform any additional client-side processing (although none are shown in the diagram).
+When the "Async" call is made, the JavaScript thread is free to perform any additional client-side processing (although none is shown in the diagram).
 When the "Async" method returns, the callback resumes on the thread.
 The add-in can then access data, do something with it, and display the result.
 The pattern is the same across platforms.

 ![Diagram showing the command execution interaction over time with the user, the add-in page, and the web app server that hosts the add-in.](../images/office-addins-asynchronous-programming-flow.png)